vultr/ansible-collection-vultr/README.md

 # Ansible Collection for Vultr Cloud

 This repository contains the `vultr.cloud` Ansible Collection .
-The collection is a part of the Ansible package and provides a series of Ansible modules and plugins for interacting with the [Vultr](https://www.vultr.com) Cloud.
+The collection will be part of the Ansible package and provides a series of Ansible modules and plugins for interacting with the [Vultr](https://www.vultr.com) Cloud.

 You can find the documentation for this collection on the [Ansible docs site](https://docs.ansible.com/ansible/latest/collections/vultr/cloud/).